lukekarrys/nodesummit/slides.md

 - Stakeholders love the <strong class="fragment">timeline</strong>

 Notes:
-- As a developer im able to
+- As a developer im able to develop from dev to production easily and focus on the harder issues
-- Users cant a fast app on all platforms
+- Users have a fast app on all platforms
 - Stakeholders get rapid iteration and something great that is built quickly